rajvi5/spring-cloud-gatway-hystrix/README.md

 Includes:

- An example for Zipkin
+Distributed tracing using Zipkin and Sleuth

- Fallback processing using cloud gateway
+Fault Tolerance using Hystrix

 API-GateWay
 -----------